lavague-ai/LaVague/docs/docs/learn/agents.md

 - success: boolean of if the objective was achieved
 - output: the output if any (for example information retrieved from a website)

-If you are using `non-headless` mode, you will be able to see these actions performed in real-time in your broswer window.
+If you are using `non-headless` mode, you will be able to see these actions performed in real-time in your browser window.
 You can alternatively use the `display` to visualize updated screenshots as the actions are performed if you are using `headless` mode.
-If not, you will not be able to visualize the navigation taking place in your graphical interface, but will still receieve the output of the agent's series of actions.
+If not, you will not be able to visualize the navigation taking place in your graphical interface, but will still receive the output of the agent's series of actions.

 #### Method arguments: